-125 This study presents for the first time a global and systematic climatological analysis of the individual and combined importance of Rossby wave breaking and intense moisture transport for EPEs.
-The motivations for this approach are threefold: (1) previous studies that linked Rossby wave breaking to EPEs were confined to specific regions and are here complemented by a global analysis, (2) the combined application of PV and IVT flow features represent two key larger-scale (thermo)dynamic processes that can lead to the formation of EPEs, and (3) this setup facilitates a process-based evaluation of the individual and combined importance of these two synoptic-scale processes and their forcing mechanism of EPEs.
-Note that the focus of this study is primarily on the synoptic-scale processes that shape the tropospheric environment in which these EPEs develop, whereas mesoscale processes that determine the precise timing, location and organization of convective storms are beyond the scope of this work.
+This study presents for the first time a global and systematic climatological analysis of the individual and combined importance of Rossby wave breaking and intense moisture transport for EPEs.
+The motivations for this approach are threefold: (1) previous studies that linked Rossby wave breaking to EPEs were confined to specific regions and are here complemented by a global analysis, (2) the combined application of PV and IVT flow features represent two key larger-scale (thermo)dynamic processes that can lead to the formation of EPEs, and (3) this set-up facilitates a processbased evaluation of the forcing mechanism through which these two synoptic-scale processes can bring about EPEs.
+Note that the focus of this study is primarily on the synopticscale processes that shape the tropospheric environment in which these EPEs develop, whereas mesoscale processes that determine the precise timing, location, and organization of convective storms are beyond the scope of this work.

-135 This study addresses the following three research questions:
+This study addresses the following three research questions:

-- 1) How often and where are EPEs linked to Rossby wave breaking, intense moisture transport, and their combined occurrence? - 2) How do the characteristics of these two synoptic-scale processes relate to the extreme precipitation severity? - 3) How do the tropospheric environments (e.g., forcing mechanism of upward motion) contribute to the formation of EPEs for different constellations of the two synoptic-scale processes?
+- 1. How often and where are EPEs linked to Rossby wave breaking, intense moisture transport, and their combined occurrence? - 2.
+How do the characteristics of these two synoptic-scale processes relate to the extreme precipitation severity? - 3.
+How do the tropospheric environments (e.g. forcing mechanism of upward motion) contribute to the formation of EPEs for different constellations of the two synoptic-scale processes?

-To this end, we use reanalysis data and apply state-of-the-art object-based identification methods for (i) daily EPEs, (ii) stratospheric PV streamers as indicators of Rossby wave breaking, and (iii) structures of high IVT that represent intense moisture transport (Fig. 1).
-We qualitatively demonstrate the importance of these two synoptic-scale processes for EPEs with several infamous flood events in different parts of the world that were documented in previous case studies, and then proceed with a climatological quantification at the global scale.
+To this end, we use reanalysis data and apply state-of-theart object-based identification methods for (i) daily EPEs, (ii) stratospheric PV streamers as indicators of Rossby wave breaking, and (iii) structures of high IVT that represent intense moisture transport (Fig. 1).
+We qualitatively demonstrate the importance of these two synoptic-scale processes for EPEs with several infamous flood events in different parts of the world that were documented in previous case studies and then proceed with a climatological quantification at the global scale.
 First, we explore the geographical distribution of EPEs that are linked to the separate and combined occurrence of Rossby wave breaking and intense moisture transport.
 Next, we relate the strength of the wave breaking and the intensity of the moisture transport to the extreme precipitation severity.
-Furthermore, we use composites to elucidate the tropospheric environments and forcing mechanism for ascent that contribute to the formation of EPEs in different regions, and for different constellations of PV streamers and IVT structures that coincide with the EPEs.
-These processes are then summarized in a concept that reconciles longstanding meteorological principles with the importance of Rossby wave breaking and intense moisture transport for EPEs.
+Furthermore, we use composites to elucidate the tropospheric environments and forcing mechanism for ascent that contribute to the formation of EPEs in different regions and for different constellations of PV streamers and IVT structures that coincide with the EPEs.
+These processes are then summarized in a concept that reconciles long-standing meteorological principles with the importance of Rossby wave breaking and intense moisture transport for EPEs.
 The findings of this study also form the basis for a new classification of EPE-related weather regimes that reflect a large range of relevant weather systems across different climate zones.
-This new perspective on the atmospheric processes of EPEs can have large implications for the predictability of precipitation extremes and opens up new avenues to study their changes in a warming climate.
+This new perspective on the atmospheric